sravaniXplore05/My_Small_Project/README.md

 # Java Practice Android App

 A beginner-friendly Android application designed to help users practice Java programming through level-based tasks and a mini real-world assignment.
-The app is interactive, motivational, and perfect for learners preparing for interviews or coding basics.
+The app is interactive, motivational, and perfect for learners preparing for Students

 ---